datvuthanh/datvuthanh.github.io/notes/drivegpt.md

 tl;dr: The ChatGPT for Autonomous Driving Car

-# DriveGPT: "The ChatGPT for Autonomous Driving Car"

-_June 2023_

-tl;dr: The ChatGPT for Autonomous Driving Car

 #### Overall impression

 - Drive Language Model has been announced by Haomo [1], an autonomous driving startup in China.
 It is based on OpenAI's GPT and utilizes a customized Decoder Block.
 - I think that DriveGPT may have drawn inspiration from the paper Pix2Seq, as the tokenization approach used by Haomo appears to resemble **Pix2Seq** [2], particularly **Pix2Seq V2** [3].
 - I would like to highlight that the planning module can be divided into three sub-modules: mission planning, behavior planning, and local planning.
 Let me provide more details on each: